cozycodegh/cordova-plugin-inapppurchases/docs/completePurchase.md

  - use after every purchase call
  - use after loading purchases with [`inAppPurchases.restorePurchases(productIds)`](restorePurchases.md#Example)) to complete delayed purchases once they are not pending
  - check if the purchase has been paid for before calling `["pending"] == false`, as it will fail if the purchase is still pending (on Android)
- \* FYI: this function is necessary on Android, whereas on iOS the purchases do not need to be acknowledged, and they are consumed during the inAppPurchases.purchase call.
-On iOS this is function always completes successfully after a new purchase
+ \* FYI: this function is necessary on Android, whereas on iOS the purchases do not need to be acknowledged, and they are consumed during the `inAppPurchases.purchase` call.
+On iOS this is function always completes successfully without connecting to the store after a new purchase

 ## Parameters:
-- product id to complete purchase (string)
+- `product id` to complete purchase (string)
-- consume (boolean - optional, will be false by default if not supplied)
+- `consume` (boolean - optional, will be false by default if not supplied)
     - consume this product
     - necessary on Android for consumables, they will not be available to buy again until consumed